Modbus Configuration Manual

 |

-NetworkConvert | When checked, data will byteswapped (this can also be controlled on a per-channel level). |
+NetworkConvert | When checked, data in the packet will byteswapped. |

-Online | When packet data is being communicated correctly (responses are received within the transport Timeout), then the packet is Online (1).
+Online | When packet data is being communicated correctly (responses are received within the timeout), then the packet is Online (1).
 If not, it is Offline(0). |

 Enable | Set to 1 to enable the packet.
 When Enable is 0, the packet is skipped. |

 LastSendTime | Last time this packet was sent.
-Time is number of seconds since epoch, as returned by CDPTime::GlobalClockMs().
+Time is the number of seconds since epoch, as returned by CDPTime::GlobalClockMs().
 It can be converted to human-readable time using the Automation::DecomposeTimestampOperator. |

 LastReceiveTime | Last time this packet received a reply.
-Time is number of seconds since epoch, as returned by CDPTime::GlobalClockMs().
+Time is the number of seconds since epoch, as returned by CDPTime::GlobalClockMs().
 It can be converted to human-readable time using the Automation::DecomposeTimestampOperator. |

 LastFailTime | Last time this packet had a failure.
-Time is number of seconds since epoch, as returned by CDPTime::GlobalClockMs().
+Time is the number of seconds since epoch, as returned by CDPTime::GlobalClockMs().
 It can be converted to human-readable time using the Automation::DecomposeTimestampOperator. |

 WaitTimeBetweenPackets | A configurable time (in seconds) to wait before sending.
-On a Modbus master the wait happens before sending the request, and on a Modbus slave the wait happens before sending the reponse.
+On a Modbus master, the wait happens before sending the request, and on a Modbus slave, the wait happens before sending the response.
 For Modbus RTU, this time is added to the '3.5 character times' inter-frame delay. |

 LastExceptionCode | Modbus Exception code as related to this packet.
-Typical values are 0 (no error), 1 (Illegal Function), 2 (Illegal Data Address), 3 (Illegal Data Value) and 4 (Slave Device Failure). |
+Typical values are 0 (no error), 1 (Illegal Function), 2 (Illegal Data Address), 3 (Illegal Data Value) and 4 (Slave Device Failure).
+A Modbus exception typically means that the request was received, but something was wrong with the packet such as address or amount of data causing access outside of the allowed area. |

 A Modbus master packet has the following additional properties: